-I most like to work psychodynamically and many ideas I draw from from depth psychotherapy (from the work of Carl Jung and James Hillman).
-Based on my own personal experience as a client and in working with clients, I’ve found that taking a more depth and holistic therapeutic approach can be the catalyst for complete transformation and healing.
+I most like to work psychodynamically and I draw many ideas from depth psychotherapy (from the work of Carl Jung and James Hillman).
+Based on my own personal experience as a client and in working with clients, I’ve found that taking a more depth and holistic therapeutic approach can be the catalyst for lasting transformation and healing.

 My main intention as your therapist is to be sure that you feel comfortable working with me and that you sense we are a good fit.
 If for whatever reason I am not the right therapist for you, I will do my best to help you find someone else who is.